KaiqianZhang/momentum-former/README.md

 # momentum_former: A Simple Encoder-Only Momentum Transformer

 This repository contains the implementation of a transformer-based model for futures prediction and portfolio optimization using a momentum trading strategy.
 The architecture is inspired by the transformer model proposed by [Kieran Wood et al. (2021)](https://arxiv.org/abs/2112.08534).
-Compared with the initial paper, this architecture simplifies the original model and includes the following essential parts:
+Compared to their paper, this architecture simplifies the original model and includes the following essential parts:

 + Use LSTM as positional encoding.
 + Use only encoder part of a transformer.